Gavarressol/gavarressol.github.io/README.md

 # Arnau Herrera Portfolio

 ## Project analysis
+- **User profile**

+  I am a soon-to-be graduate in Computer Engineering, currently seeking a full-time position aligned with my field.
+Highly motivated, with a solid academic background and practical experience in C, Java, C++, and Python programming, as well as network communication.
+Capable of working effectively under pressure and balancing multiple tasks.
+Ready to apply my technical skills to support team goals, while continually developing my talents to achieve higher levels of expertise in the future.

 - **Distribuation**

   I organized my information into four sections: Header, About Me, Projects, and a Footer for contact details.
 In the Header, I included my name and professional title, as it’s essential to show who I am and what I do from the start.